Characters: Nodame Cantabile

 - Ascended Extra: Gets to do a bit more in the drama than the anime/manga, such as going to Nodame's recital and taking some of Yunlong's parts.

-- Love at First Sight: He couldn't stop thinking about Nodame after she met him and went back to Japan after the entrance exam.
-He grows out of it after he sees her otaku side and has to deal with her watching the same Purigorota episode over and over again - in his room.
+- Love at First Sight: He couldn't stop thinking about Nodame after she met him and went back to Japan after the entrance exam, and is overjoyed when he finds out she's moving to the same apartment complex as him.
+He grows out of it after he sees her otaku side and has to deal with her watching the same Puri Gorota episode over and over again - in his room.

-- Surprisingly Good Foreign Language: In the drama where he is heard speaking French temporarily.
+- Surprisingly Good Foreign Language: His non-French actor in the drama where he is heard speaking French temporarily.

 Tatiana "Tanya" Vishneva